Skip to content

 A mesothelioma lawyer can help you decide which option, or multiple options, make sense in your situation:

-• Filing an individual personal injury lawsuit.
+- Filing an individual personal injury lawsuit.
 You may file a personal injury lawsuit in which you will be the sole plaintiff.
-Any damages recovered through a settlement or jury or judge verdict will not be shared with any other plaintiffs.
+Any damages recovered through a settlement, jury, or judge verdict will not be shared with other plaintiffs.

-• Filing a wrongful death lawsuit.
-If you lost a family member to an asbestos disease, you can file a wrongful death claim.
+- Filing a wrongful death lawsuit.
+You can file a wrongful death claim if you lost a family member to an asbestos disease.

-• Making a claim with an asbestos trust.
-If the company negligent in your asbestos exposure is bankrupt, you may need to file a claim with an asbestos trust fund it set up in order to be compensated.
+- Making a claim with an asbestos trust.
+If the company negligent in your asbestos exposure is bankrupt, you may need to file a claim with an asbestos trust fund it set up to be compensated.

-What Is the Average Settlement for Asbestos Cases?
+What Is the Average Settlement for Asbestos and Mesothelioma Lawsuits?

 How Do I File a Mesothelioma Claim?